 For months I have put off writing what is to follow.
 Hungry Hill, the wonderful neighborhood I grew up in, was a very political neighborhood.
 From 1946 – 1962, Hungry Hill provided the 2 Mayors who served during those years.
 Danny Brunton 1945 -1957 and Tommy O’Connor 1957 – 1961.
 Both Mayors Brunton and O’Connor were Democrats and outstanding leaders.
 Most of the leaders from Hungry Hill, whether they were Aldermen, City Councilors, State Representatives or State Senators, they were all Democrats.

 I was now a full fledged Democrat and proud of it.
-Through the years, I worked on many Local and State campaigns.
-After College and serving in the Air Force, I came home and worked on the National Campaign of George McGovern.
+Through the years, I worked on many local and state campaigns.
+After college and serving in the Air Force, I came home and worked on the National Campaign of George McGovern.
 In 1975, I met Jimmy Carter and supported his campaign for President.
 In 1980, I worked and supported my Senator, Ted Kennedy for President.
 In 1982, John Kerry asked me to Chair his Springfield and later his Western Massachusetts campaign for Lieutenant Governor of Massachusetts.

 In 1983, after much persuasion, I campaigned for a seat on the Springfield City Council.
 I was honored by the voters of Springfield when they elected me to one of the 9 at large seats on the City Council out of 67 candidates.
 I was honored to serve the people of Springfield for 6 years.
 In 1984, once again John Kerry asked me to head up his campaign in Springfield for United States Senator.
 I did this by taking on the entire political establishment of Western Massachusetts, which was supporting a local political power, the former Speaker of the Massachusetts House.
 Kerry won Western Massachusetts and was elected U.S. Senator.

 In 1984, I supported Senator Gary Hart during his primary campaign for President.
 I was honored to introduce him at a huge rally at Court Square in downtown Springfield.
-I used the famous JFK words: “THE TORCH HAS BEEN PASSED TO A NEW GENERATION”.
+I used the famous JFK words: “THE TORCH HAS BEEN PASSED TO A NEW GENERATION."
 In 1988, it was the Campaign of Governor Michael Dukakis for President.
 While attending the Democratic National Convention in Atlanta I watch Dukakis accept the Presidential Nomination.

-It was 16 years, until I worked on another campaign.
+It was 16 years until I worked on another campaign.
 It was for my friend John Kerry who was seeking the Presidency.
 I attended the Convention in Boston where the man I had supported for many years received the Democratic Nomination for President.
 It was then that I met a State Senator from Illinois.
 Barack Obama.
 When I returned home after the Convention, I told Cyndi that I had met a man who will one day be President.
 Little did I know at that time it would be 4 years later.
 And yes, I did support President Obama and proudly have framed my invitation to his 2009 Inauguration.

-If you are thinking to yourself why is Mick providing all this information, I am because for the last few years I have watched the Democratic Party of Franklin Roosevelt, Harry Truman, John F. Kennedy and Bobby Kennedy disintegrate into a cesspool of corruption and lost values.
+If you are thinking to yourself why is Mick providing all this information, I am doing so because for the last few years I have watched the Democratic Party of Franklin Roosevelt, Harry Truman, John F. Kennedy and Bobby Kennedy disintegrate into a cesspool of corruption and lost values.
 It is a party that Roosevelt, Truman and the Kennedys would not recognize.
-A party that has accepted the corrupt ways of the Clintons, who have done more damage to this once great party.
+A party that has accepted the corrupt ways of the Clintons, who have done great damage to this once great party.
 The party has accepted the radical left that believes that illegal immigrants have more rights than citizens, who have worked all their lives to achieve success without handouts.
 Democrats who are Mayors of our large Cities.
 New York, Chicago, San Francisco, Los Angeles and many others, have turned their cities into Sanctuary Cities.
 Cities with large homeless populations.
 Cities with high crime and murder rates.
 Cities where respect for the law and our law enforcement agencies is no longer.

 The Democrats hate the President.
 You can disagree, but hate is uncalled for.
 Do I agree with President Trump on everything he has done?
 NO!!
 Do I like many of his tweets?
 NO!!
 I have always respected the results of an Election.
 McGovern lost.
 Carter lost.
 Ted Kennedy lost.
 Hart lost.
 Dukakis lost and Kerry lost.
 IT IS CALLED DEMOCRACY.